-Ray Bryant, the head of the United States team that will be competing at the 2018 ISKA World Championships in Jamaica from September 10-15, 2018 has confirmed that there will be 60 participants traveling to Jamaica for the tournament which is being hosted by Jamaica at the Montego Bay Convention Centre.
+Ray Bryant, the head of the United States team that will be competing at the 2018 ISKA Amateur World Championship Jamaica from September 10-15, 2018 has confirmed that there will be 60 participants traveling to Jamaica for the tournament which is being hosted by Jamaica at the Montego Bay Convention Centre.

 England has confirmed 167 athletes, so the Britons will most likely top the medal standings by their sheer numbers, but Bryant believes that the United States will finish among the top three.

 “We have a decent-size squad, but nowhere near England.
 We have a nice group from Florida, Georgia and some from Newark.
 We have about 58 to 60 who will be competing,” said Bryant.

 “We’re used to that.
 Even when we’re in Europe, they always bring like 200 people.
 We had more than a hundred qualify, but we’re getting hammered with the school schedules.
 The one thing with the Brits, they have more flexibility with their schools.
 We will do fine.
 We’re always in the top three, even with small numbers,” he added.

 Bryant said Jamaica will be in for a treat, as the American squad will feature top fighters who were not competing at the July 2018 U.S. Open ISKA World Martial Arts Championships, the world’s largest martial arts open, because they were working as officials.

 “There is Catherine Mouse Millner, who has won her weight division for the last six years.
 We will also have Megan Dunlop, who has won forms and fighting almost every year,” pointed out Bryant.

 “Sisters Alex and Andrea Adams, who have each won six medals every year, doing four different forms, as well as points and continuous sparring,” he added.

 Bryant said the United States delegation will arrive in Jamaica on September 10 for weigh-in with a delegation close to a hundred.